GoingDownTheRoad.com

 The LONE SCOUT program is a way for boys aged 7 to 17 to become involved in Scouting if they cannot conveniently join a Cub Scout pack or Boy Scout troop.
 Although the Lone Scout might miss the opportunity to participate in activities in the pack or troop, there are certain advantages to his experience.
 For example, his Scouting activities can be done entirely at home.
 Boys who live in rural areas have the outdoors close at hand where much of Scouting takes place.
 Each boy can progress at this own pace, building upon is own interests and abilities.
 Also, he has the personal help of an adult counselor.

 We started off our LONE SCOUTING adventure in March of 2008 with the Southeast Louisiana Council.
 Their Senior District Executive, Juan Prado, really helped us out and got all of the information we needed to get signed up.
 He walked us through the Scout Shop to make sure we got all of the supplies we needed.
 He also contacted the district to make sure we were registered properly as Lone Scouts.
-He provided us with the Lone Scout Plan materials and the
+He provided us with the Lone Scout Plan materials and the Lone Scout Friend and Counselor Guidebook, which is a must for anyone considering the Lone Scouting program.
+He also gave the boys a special Lone Scouting neckerchief, which we love because it easily identifies that they are a Lone Scout when we attend pack activities.
+Juan was such a wonderful resource and we really appreciate the help he and his staff offered us.

 If you are interested in signing up your son for the Lone Scouting program, contact a local Boy Scout of America office and they will provide you with materials you will need to get started.
 It is a wonderful program, and something we would highly recommend for any boy traveling on the road!